timescale/docs/use-timescale/continuous-aggregates/index.md

 # Continuous aggregates

 Continuous aggregates are designed to make queries on very large datasets run faster.
-TimescaleDB continuous aggregates use PostgreSQL [materialized views][postgres-materialized-views] to continuously and incrementally refresh a query in the background, so that when you run the query, only the data that has changed needs to be computed, not the entire dataset.
+Timescale continuous aggregates use
+PostgreSQL [materialized views][postgres-materialized-views] to continuously and incrementally refresh a query in the background, so that when you run the query, only the data that has changed needs to be computed, not the entire dataset.